When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Introduction

+The gap between the two protocols is substantial.
+As shown in Figure~\ref{fig:motivation_gap}, QRWKV6-7B-Instruct nearly matches its teacher under PPL-based evaluation (average gap of just 0.2\,pp), yet suffers catastrophic drops in generation-based performance (average gap of 20.8\,pp).
+The pattern is representative of the broader literature, where cross-architecture distillation pipelines typically optimize on pretraining data and report their main downstream results via log-likelihood-based evaluation (e.g., LM Evaluation Harness)~\citep{wang2024mamballamadistillingaccelerating,bick2025llambascalingdistilledrecurrent,bick2024transformers,goldstein2025radladsrapidattentiondistillation}.
+This gap motivates a systematic investigation of what it takes to produce distilled models with genuine generation quality.
+While works such as M1~\citep{wang2025m1}, and recently MiniCPM-SALA~\citep{minicpm} have aimed to improve the reasoning ability of distilled linearized models, they rely on additional SFT and RL stages to improve the performance of the student model.
+These stages themselves can be quite significant (e.g. 1T tokens in the MiniCPM-SALA).

+In contrast, we investigate the fundamental distillation choices themselves and how to maximize the generation quality of the distilled model without additional continual training.
+In this work, we develop GenDistill, a multi-stage distillation pipeline, making each of its design choices by empirically evaluating how that choice affects the student's downstream instruction-following and reasoning performance.
+We then obtain the strongest student by pairing the pipeline with a Hybrid Kimi Delta Attention (Hybrid-KDA) architecture.

-Our main contributions are: \begin{itemize} \item We demonstrate that perplexity-based evaluation is a systematically misleading proxy for generation quality in cross-architecture distillation, with the divergence appearing consistently across every design axis we study.
-This motivates generation-based evaluation as the primary protocol for this setting. \item We propose a Hybrid-KDA architecture paired with GenDistill, a multi-stage distillation pipeline incorporating beam-search-based attention layer selection and a generation-focused training recipe.
-We will release our model code and distilled checkpoints upon publication. \item Using generation-based evaluation, we systematically ablate six design axes (training objective, loss masking, training duration, parameter freezing, dataset selection, and architecture choice), yielding a concrete distillation recipe: KD with completion-only masking, teacher-aligned instruction data, and frozen attention layers. \end{itemize}
+Our main contributions are: \begin{itemize} \item We show that perplexity-based evaluation is a systematically misleading proxy for generation quality in cross-architecture distillation.
+The divergence appears consistently across every design axis we vary, and holds at both 0.6B and 1.7B parameters. \item To establish this systematically, we develop GenDistill, a multi-stage distillation pipeline whose design space we vary one axis at a time over a fixed teacher (training objective, loss masking, training duration, dataset selection, parameter freezing, and architecture choice).
+We will release our model code and distilled checkpoints upon publication. \item Based on these empirical results, we propose a concrete distillation recipe that maximizes the generation quality of the student model, combining knowledge distillation with completion-only masking, teacher-aligned instruction data, and frozen attention layers, which departs from the recipe a perplexity-guided search would have selected. \end{itemize}

+The remainder of the paper is organized as follows.
+Sections~\ref{sec:method_architecture} and~\ref{sec:method_distillation} describe the Hybrid-KDA architecture and the GenDistill distillation stages.
+Section~\ref{sec:experimental_setup} defines the two evaluation protocols whose disagreement is our subject.
+Section~\ref{sec:results} then walks through each design choice and reports it under both protocols, where the recurring outcome is that perplexity and generation disagree, often reversing which choice looks better.
+The recipe we recommend is what this design space yields once the choices are made under generation rather than perplexity.